Online, Virtual and Classroom Courses

 Above everything else, taking a qualification off your own back takes a lot of motivation and commitment.
 Although you’ll have tutors on hand to help you with content, they won’t chase you up on work you haven’t done.
 You’ll be expected to complete reading and set deadlines on your own, which is a lot harder than it sounds when you have a full-time job and other responsibilities.

-The NEBOSH General Certificate is the most popular and widely recognised health and safety course in the world and a great way to start on your health and safety journey.
-If you would like more information on the course, take a look at the course page by clicking the button below!
+The NEBOSH General Certificate is the most popular and widely recognised health and safety course in the world, and a great way to start on your health and safety journey.
+If you would like more information on National or International versions of the course, take a look at the course pages by clicking one of the buttons below.

 Related Blogs